CHRISSY-FRANKY/VIRTUAL-WAREHOUSE-ALPHA/README.md

 ## Mathematical Foundations :abacus:

 To understand the code to be written I advise your knowledge in the following branches of mathematics are well established.
+I'll have to review the following since teachers' only job is to have you pass their class.

 - Trigonometry
 - Linear Algebra